 Alan D. Wolfelt, Ph.d.

-Through the years minimal research has been done to discover the feelings of children and adolescents experience when death takes a loved one from them.
+Through the years there has been minimal research to discover the feelings children and adolescents experience when death takes a loved one from them.
 The assumption was that there was no emotional impact on the young ones because they were unable to verbalize their feelings or cognitively understand the concept of death.

 When a child reaches adolescence or young adulthood, again the response has been that since the teen “understands” it shouldn’t be too upsetting.
 In addition, often “support adults” will tell this adolescent to “be strong” for their parent.
 Consequently, the youth are left with no appropriate outlet for their intense feelings of grief.